Guide to going on an African safari

 Tanzania's national parks are - in my humble opinion - the best wildlife parks on the planet.

-The facilities are not nearly as well developed in Tanzania as in Botswana, Namibia, and South Africa.
-Provisioning is therefore extremely important.
-You will buy food and drink and fuel for much of trip in the big towns, such as Arusha, where there are shopping malls and supermarkets just like in rich countries.
+Having said that Tanzania is not dangerous even if it can be frustrating, when things do not work out as planned (which is quite likely).
+The facilities are not nearly as well developed as in Botswana, Namibia, and South Africa.
+Provisioning is therefore more important.
+You will buy food and drink and water and fuel for much of trip in the big towns, such as Arusha, where there are shopping malls and supermarkets just like in rich countries.
 Once you are in the bush, however, you are on your own.

-I have done safaris in Tanzania with Safari Drive (link here).
-It is not the cheapest outfit, but even they sometimes have problems in Tanzania.
-Still, do not let that put you off.
 Tanzania makes up for all the challenges by the sheer awesomeness of the landscapes and the game viewing.
 There is quite simply nothing that beats a couple of weeks of complete freedom in your own 4WD driving around Serengeti during the Wildebeest migration!

 Serengeti lioness after a meal being cleaned by flies (Source: own photo)